 Spaying and neutering helps protect dogs from aggression, behavioral issues, cancer, and more.
+It helps prevent certain cancers in cats.
+Generally spayed and neutered pets live healthier, longer and happier lives.
 It also helps keep Chicago a no-kill city by protecting puppies from being born, never getting adopted, to die alone in a shelter or on the streets.
 We do not support breeding because it exacerbates the dying of shelter dogs every day.
-All dogs adopted from CPR Fund are either spayed or neutered prior to leaving our care.
+All dogs/cats adopted from CPR Fund are either spayed or neutered prior to leaving our care.
 There are NO exceptions!

 Yup!
-Dogs are up-to-date on all age appropriate vaccinations, microchipped, de-wormer, heartworm testing, and are on a preventative heartworm medication.
+All of our rescue animals are up-to-date on all age appropriate vaccinations, microchipped, de-wormer, heartworm testing (dogs), and are on a preventative heartworm medication (dogs).

-A digitally signed Adoption Agreement and an approved Adoption Application must be on file BEFORE you may meet a dog.
-This is for the dog's safety!
+A digitally signed Adoption Agreement and an approved Adoption Application must be on file BEFORE you may meet a dog/cat.
+This is for the animal's safety!

-CPR Fund will only adopt out dogs to homes within a 120 mile radius (about 2 hours) of the foster home.
+CPR Fund will only adopt out dogs to homes within a 120 mile radius (about 2 hours) from Crown Point, IN 46307.

 It can take 48 - 72 hours for our foster parents to process an application.
-If after 72 hours, you still have not received an update about the status of your application, contact the foster home.
-Or, if you are having trouble contacting the foster home, email Info@cprfund.com.
-Please note, additional time may be required when adopting a puppy as there are usually multiple applications for the foster home to process at once. - Where is the contact info for the foster home?
+If after 72 hours, you still have not received an update about the status of your application, email firstname.lastname@example.org.
+Please note, additional time may be required when adopting a puppy/kitten as there are usually multiple applications for the foster home to process at once.

 If your application is approved, the foster home will schedule a time and place for you to meet the dog you're interested in.
-We do require a brief home check.
+You will work with that animal's specific foster for a mutually convenient time.
+Normally the first meet will determine if you and the animal are meant for each othere, and then we do require a brief home check.
 This is to ensure the dog will be placed in a safe environment.

 If for some reason your application is denied or the home check does not pan out, the foster home will notify you about their decision.
-CPR Fund is a Rescue organization, not a shelter or animal control facility - and rescue’s have stricter guidelines when it comes to adopting a pet.
-We do our best to ensure each dog is being placed in a FOREVER home and is a good fit for a particular family. - Want information from Stephanie about reasons why some people are denied or it this helping the abusers know how to lie beforehand?
+CPR Fund is a Rescue organization, not a shelter or animal control facility - and rescues have stricter guidelines when it comes to adopting out a pet.
+We do our best to ensure each dog is being placed in a FOREVER home and is a good fit for a particular family.

 First and foremost, your job is to provide the rescued animals with a safe and loving home!
 These dogs have been discarded and some have been neglected and/or abused.
 Your kindness and attention will make them whole again.
 We also need you to participate by providing photos and biographical information on your foster, corresponding with potential adopters, bringing your foster dog to scheduled adoption events, screening and choosing adoptive homes and transporting them to and from veterinary appointments.
 If your schedule does not allow for this level of participation, some of these responsibilities can be assigned to other volunteers.

-A few times a week an “inmate lists” is emailed to the group.
-These are dogs in immediate danger of being euthanized at local animal control facilities.
-Pictures and brief descriptions of the dogs in need are included in the email.
+Once you are an approved foster, you will be invited to a messenger group.
+Usually once a week, one of our administrators, will send out a message of potential rescues to the group.
+These are dogs/cats are in immediate danger of being euthanized at local animal control facilities.
+Pictures and brief descriptions of the dogs in need are included in the posting.
 If you see a dog you would be interested in fostering, let us know right away.

-We provide you with a crate, collar, leash, food, treats, toys and anything else required to care for your foster.
+We provide you with collar, leash, food, treats, toys and anything else required to care for your foster.
 We also pay for and provide all necessary veterinary care (spay/neuter surgery, vaccinations, dewormer, heartworm and flea preventative, microchip, medications, etc) for your foster.
-The CPR Fund also provides enrichment or special needs specific to your foster such as professional training, pet-sitting if you will be out of town, special diets, etc. You may also join our Foster & Volunteer Facebook page for enrichment, tips, and community support.
+You may also join our Foster & Volunteer Facebook page for enrichment, tips, and community support.

 Usually, yes.
 However if your foster is ill, injured or less than 10 weeks of age your foster dog will need to be taken to one of our participating veterinary clinics for surgery when s/he is ready.
 CPR Fund pays for the surgery but transportation and caring for the dog post-operatively is a foster parent's responsibility.
 If you are unable to transport your foster, other arrangements can usually be made.

-CPR Fund cannot guarantee the temperament of any dog.
-The “in need” dogs are assessed by animal control officers and other volunteers but these dogs are there for such a short a time before they are scheduled to be put down, a thorough evaluation is usually impossible.
-We rely on their impressions of the dog and would never knowingly place an unbalanced dog in your care.
-We understand that these dogs will be living in your home and with your family and CPR Fund wants what is best for all involved!
+CPR Fund cannot guarantee the temperament of any dog/cat.
+The “in need” dogs/cats are assessed by animal control officers and other volunteers but these animals are there for such a short a time before they are scheduled to be put down, a thorough evaluation is usually impossible.
+We rely on their impressions of the dog/cat and would never knowingly place an unbalanced animal in your care.
+We understand that these pets will be living in your home and with your family and CPR Fund wants what is best for all involved!
 We provide enrichment such as training and other methodologies to help.
 Contact us and we'll do everything we can to help.
 You may also join our Foster & Volunteer Facebook page for enrichment, tips, and community support.

 Until they are adopted out to a safe, loving, forever home.
-This varies greatly depending upon the particular dog you chose to foster.
+This varies greatly depending upon the particular animal you chose to foster.
 Most puppies and small breed dogs will be adopted within a few weeks of coming into your home.
 Young adults of what the public considers “desirable breeds” will likely be with you only slightly longer.
-Older dogs and bully breeds can take many months to adopt out.
-This is something to seriously consider when choosing your foster. - Ask her about temporary foster situations?
+Older dogs and bully breeds (as well as older cats) can take many months to adopt out.
+Kittens move quickly as well.
+This is something to seriously consider when choosing your foster.

 You may join our Foster & Volunteer Facebook page for enrichment, tips, and community support.